kobirhumayun/finance_management/README.md

 ## Networks
 - `edge_net` is an external bridge network managed by the centralized Nginx deployment.
 Confirm it exists with `docker network ls` on the VPS before starting this stack.
-- `finance-management_net` is defined by `docker-compose.yml` and marked `internal: true`, preventing direct inbound connections from the host or other containers outside this network.
-Docker Compose creates it automatically on the first `up`.
+- `finance-management_net` is defined by `docker-compose.yml`, marked `internal: true`, and hosts the API, MongoDB, Redis, and web containers so data never crosses the Docker host boundary.
+- `finance-management_outbound` is an internal-to-this-stack bridge network that only the API (and optionally the web tier, if ever needed) should use for egress.
+The API attaches to both networks simultaneously, keeping MongoDB/Redis isolated on the internal network while giving the API a dedicated outbound path to contact managed services such as MongoDB Atlas when `MONGO_URI` references an external host.

 ## Running
 1. Ensure the shared `edge_net` already exists (`docker network create edge_net` should **not** be run here; the edge stack owns it).